glibin/watcher/README.md

 Edit src_dir and dst_dir in exec.py file.
 Run `./watch.sh <path_to_dir_to_watch>`

-Script works in verbose mode, to turn it off remove `v` option from subprocess.call.
+Script works in verbose mode, to turn it off remove `v` option from `subprocess.call` in exec.py.